 A group of researchers has discovered that the seahorse tail would prove to be helpful in biomedical science and robotics.
 It was observed that the seahorse’s tail was square-shaped and worked better for both grasping and as armor when needed.

-These finding may lead us to building better defense systems, robots and medical devices.
+These findings may lead us to build better defense systems, robots, and medical devices.

-Seahorse tails are organized into square prisms which is surrounded by bony plates that are connected by joints.
-Usually other creatures (eg: monkeys, rodents) have cylindrical tails.
+Seahorse tails are organized into square prisms which are surrounded by bony plates that are connected by joints.
+Usually, other creatures (e.g., monkeys, rodents) have cylindrical tails.

-They observed that the plates in the seahorse’s tail was remarkably stronger, more resistant to strain and stiff at the same time.
-But usually if one of these characteristics is stronger than other are weaker.
+They observed that the plates in the seahorse’s tail were remarkably stronger, more resistant to strain and stiff at the same time.
+But usually, if one of these characteristics is stronger than others are weaker.

-The researchers had made a 3D model which mimicked the structure of the tail.
-The 3D model had a cylindrical version which was hypothetical.
+The researchers had made a 3D model that mimicked the structure of the tail.
+The 3D model had a cylindrical version, which was hypothetical.
 Then the models were hit with a rubber hammer and twisted to bent them.

-Since the technologies like 3D printing have allowed to mimic the biological designs it has become easier to built hypothetical models and research says one of the scientists Dr Porter.
+Since technologies like 3D printing have allowed mimicking the biological designs, it has become easier to built hypothetical models and research, says one of the scientists, Dr. Porter.

-The prototype was about half as able to twist, a restriction which would easily prevent damage to the seahorse and give it better control when it grabs things.
+The prototype was about half as able to twist, a restriction that would easily prevent damage to the seahorse and give it better control when it grabs things.

 Both prototypes were able to bend about 90 degrees, even though the cylindrical version was slightly less restricted.

 “The seahorse tail could inspire new forms of armor.
-It could also lead to search-and-rescue robots that move on the ground like a snake and are able to contract to fit into tight spaces,” Dr Porter said.
+It could also lead to search-and-rescue robots that move on the ground like a snake and can contract to fit into tight spaces,” Dr. Porter said.